 Well the number of layers and compression a golf ball has affects a large number of things.
 The spin rates, launch angles, ball speeds etc that the same golfer gets from different golf balls will vary and this can impact both the distance and flight of different shots with different clubs in different ways.

-To demonstrate this Today’s Golfer tested of a range golf ball against a TaylorMade TP5x using a launch monitor to assess how the different balls measured up.
+To demonstrate this Today’s Golfer tested of a range golf ball against a TaylorMade TP5x (check out the latest price on Amazon here) using a launch monitor to assess how the different balls measured up.

 Not only did they find distance differences when their test pro hit the different golf balls but they also found different results with different types of clubs.